What Happens to Life Insurance with No Beneficiary?

 The Beneficiary Dies Before the Policyholder

 If your sole primary beneficiary passes away before you do and no contingent beneficiary is named, the death benefit will go to your estate.
-The good news: as long as you're still living, you can update your beneficiary designation at any time.
+You can update your beneficiary designation at any time while you're still living.
 Regular policy reviews, especially after major life events, keep your beneficiaries current.

 blueCheckmark icon